IBM/tensorflow-hangul-recognition/README.md

   Default is _./tfrecords-output_.
 * `--output-dir` for specifying the output directory to store model checkpoints, graphs, and Protocol Buffer files.
 Default is _./saved-model_.
-* `--num-train-steps` for specifying the number of training steps to perform.
+* `--num-train-epochs` for specifying the number of epochs to train for.
-  This should be increased with more data (or vice versa).
-The number of steps should cover several iterations over all of the training data (epochs).
-  For example, if I had 320,000 images in my training set, one epoch would be _320000/100 = 3200_ steps where _100_ is the default batch size.
-So, if I wanted to train for 30 epochs, I would simply do _3200*30 = 96000_ training steps.
+  This is the number of complete passes through the training dataset.
-  Definitely tune this parameter on your own to try and hit at least 15 epochs.
+  Definitely try tuning this parameter to improve model performance on your dataset.
-  Default is _30000_ steps.
+  Default is 15 epochs.

 To run the training, simply do the following from the root of the project:

 ```
-python ./hangul_model.py --label-file <your label file path> --num-train-steps <num>
+python ./hangul_model.py --label-file <your label file path> --num-train-epochs <num>
 ```

 Depending on how many images you have, this will likely take a long time to